 Throughout the country, continuing education, or ‘CE’ credits must be obtained regularly by phlebotomists.
 Keep in mind that these credits are not for those going into phlebotomy for the first time.
 They do not replace the weeks of training and certification required to become a phlebotomist in the first place.

-With that in mind, there’s a difference between continued education, and renewal of certification.
+With that in mind, there’s a difference between continuing education and renewal of certification.
 In many cases, phlebotomists will be required to obtain at least six credits of additional training each year – some states, such as Oregon, require more.
 So, be sure to check out your state requirements.

 The good news here is that wherever you initially trained to be a phlebotomist is likely to have some kind of CE program.
 If you can get into the same school/program, you’ll be one step ahead.
 This is especially true when it comes to renewing your certification, since you’ll already know the process.